OValery16/TransferCL/README.md

 There are two ways to install TranferCL:
 1. From the source
 	* This method enables the developer to build TranferCL for any particular mobile device architecture.
 We recommend this approach.
 2. Importing TranferCL from our prebuilt directory
 	* TransferCL has been pre-build for several commonly used hardware configurations.
 As a result, for these configurations, the shared-library can be imported directly in the android application.
 However, we emphasize that once built a shared-library is specific to a CPU ABI (armeabi-v7a, arm64-v8a ...) a GPU architecture (Adreno, Mali ...) and won't work for any other configurations than the one targeted initially.

+#### 3.1 Installation from prebuild packages

+* In the folder ```prebuild library```, you can find the binary files (to include in your android aplication) and the JavaWrapprer.
+* In this folder, the ```README``` file includes more details about their utilization.

-#### 3.1 Building from source: Native Library installation
+#### 3.2 Building from source: Native Library installation

 ##### 3.1.1 Pre-requisites